 What products are created by extrusion?

-Due to the wide range of applications for extrusion, it is possible to a large number of products for various purposes can be mass-produced across can be manufactured in series production.
+The wide range of applications for extrusion allows for the production of a variety of products for various purposes in serial manufacturing across different industries.
 The customers come from a wide variety of industries, such as the automotive industry, aerospace technology aeronautical engineering, medical technology, and packaging technology.
 The most common products include films, hoses, sheathing and profiles such as frames, channels and gaskets.
 Bicycle rims and door seals are examples of the everyday we encounter every day.